where vintage lenses live on.

 Prices

 These lenses are usually inexpensive and often come with the Mamiya DTL camera bodies.
 They are not rare or difficult to find.
-I bought mine on eBay – they go for about £40 on eBay UK, €50 on eBay Germany or $50 on eBay US.
+I bought mine on eBay.
+They cost about £40 on eBay UK, €50 on eBay Germany, or $50 on eBay US.

 Mamiya Sekor 50mm f2 Specifications